Boating America Feature Letter from Jerry Hay of Terre Haute, Indiana

 especially if things went wrong.
 This first thing that I discovered was that

-the boat was much heavier that expected and the power winch on the bottom
+the boat was much heavier that expected and the power winch on the bottom the

 bow deck would not let the boat float off the trailer, so I had to drive my

 Blazer all the way into the river to get the boat to cast off.
-So, now she
+So, now she is

 floating but listing heavy on the port side.
 Guess I need to shift some

 weight.
-I fire her up and slowing engaged the transmission and to most of
+I fire her up and slowing engaged the transmission and to most of my

 friends surprise, she actually began to move under her own power, that is